type0001/HirokiMurakami.com/README.md

 # HirokiMurakami.com
-One-page website built with W3 and hosted on AWS S3
+A minimalist one-page portfolio website built on AWS S3 using W3